apiverve/seovalidator.NET-API/Readme.md

 1. Open the Solution Explorer.
 2. Right-click on a project within your solution.
-3. Click on Manage NuGet Packages...
+3. Click on Manage NuGet Packages..
 4. Click on the Browse tab and search for "APIVerve.API.SEOValidator".
-5. Click on the APIVerve.API.SEOValidator package, select the appropriate version in the right-tab and click Install.
+5. Click on the APIVerve.API.SEOValidator package, click Install.

 ---